Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Experimental Results

 \subsection{Ablation Study}

-In the following, we evaluate and discuss the performance of the synthetically bootstrapped training datasets on a homogeneous map corpus, namely the previously introduced Straube maps.
-To facilitate this evaluation and to individually assess the effectiveness of each training dataset, as mentioned, we manually annotated 125 Straube map patches, each of size 500×500 pixels, using the same five land-cover classes employed in generating the training annotations, as detailed in Section~\ref{enum_classes}.
+In the following, we evaluate and discuss the \textit{land-cover prediction} performance of the SCGCN models, which have been trained separately on each synthetically bootstrapped training dataset, on a homogeneous map corpus, namely the previously introduced Straube maps.
+To facilitate this evaluation and to individually assess the effectiveness of each training dataset, as mentioned, we manually annotated 125 Straube map patches, each of size 500×500 pixels, using the same five land-cover classes employed in generating the \textit{land-cover ground truth}, as detailed in Section~\ref{enum_classes}.

-This ground truth dataset enables a robust evaluation of domain-adaptive learning and model inference performance on original historical maps.
-To ensure a fair and consistent comparison across all datasets, we used the same set of hyperparameters for training the SCGCN for experiment.
+This test dataset enables a robust evaluation of the domain-adaptive learning and model land-cover class prediction performance on an unseen historical map corpus.
+To ensure a fair and consistent comparison across all datasets, we used the same set of hyperparameters for training the SCGCN models for experiment.
 The experimental outcomes are assessed using quantitative metrics commonly used in machine learning tasks.
 As illustrated in Figure~\ref{fig:training_val_metrics}, the models demonstrate strong learning capabilities early in the training process, but with performance metrics only marginally improving over time.
 Due to the limited gains observed beyond this point, training was terminated after 250 epochs.